Dobiasd/frugally-deep/README.md

 ---------

 frugally-deep uses `channels_first` (`(depth/channels, height, width`) as its `image_data_format` internally. `export_model.py` takes care of all necessary conversions.
 From then on everything is handled as a float32 tensor with rank 3.
 Dense layers for example take its input flattened to a shape of `(n, 1, 1)`.
-This is also the shape you will receive as the output of a `softmax` layer for example.
+This is also the shape you will receive as the output of a final `softmax` layer for example.